TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/BackendAndFrontend/Index.rst

 Backend and Frontend
 ^^^^^^^^^^^^^^^^^^^^

-*TYPO3 CMS* is devided in two areas - the backend and the frontend.
+*TYPO3 CMS* is divided into two areas - the backend and the frontend.
 The *frontend* is the website that is produced by *TYPO3 CMS*.
 It is visible by everyone out there on the web.
 The administrative area of the website is called *backend*.
 A username